ktickner/KFA95ZAS4AZ482G7/README.md

 2. It allows me to show how easy styling is using emotion.
 This can also be used to display updating styles easily if requested.

 In general I would actually use a mix.
 Box is nice if you have a couple of positioning or sizing styles to define, but as mentioned, they can pollute the markup if using too many, in which case I would opt for a styled `div` instead.

+### Pages Directory

+The components in the `pages` directory aren't really pages, so much as page states. \
+I decided to call it pages to illustrate a `normal` directory structure (although there are many ways to do this), and for simplicity's sake.